+US Surrogacy laws are changing constantly and can be very different from state to state.
+Some states do not allow surrogacy in any form, while others have legislation that specifically supports these agreements.
 Because of all of these factors and the complex legal environment surrounding surrogacy and reproductive technologies, it is crucial to consult with a reproductive attorney before getting started.
-This is especially true if you live in a state that isn’t surrogacy friendly.
+This is especially true if you live in a state that isn’t surrogacy-friendly.

-Understanding Surrogacy Laws in the USA
+Understanding US Surrogacy Laws by State

-Surrogacy friendly states don’t require post-birth legal action because the intended parents can be put onto the birth certificate at birth.
-In other states, the woman who gives birth to a baby is considered the “mother” even if she’s not genetically related to the baby.
+The worst states for surrogacy usually have laws in place that specifically prohibit or criminalize surrogacy arrangements.
+Often, these states legally consider the woman who gives birth to a baby the “mother,” even if she’s not genetically related.
 In those situations, biological parents have to “adopt” their own children after birth.

-The Best
+The Best States for Surrogacy

 - Connecticut: Like California, surrogacy is legal and enforceable in Connecticut.
 In most cases, the Intended Parents could be put directly on the birth certificate after birth without the need to undergo adoption proceedings.